rumca-js/rumca-js.github.io/quickstart/content/posts/2025-03-03-client-based-application.md

 Recently I have started making public some data.
 I wanted users to be able to see the output of my data.

 There were problems:
- - my server was freezing from time to time
+ - My server would freeze intermittently.
  - I could not serve many people since my server is running on a raspberry pi
- - I do not want to maintain any VPS, configure it, etc. etc.
+ - I didn’t want to deal with maintaining a VPS, configuring it, and handling all the associated overhead.

-So I implemented static solution, a web page.
-It works like this:
+So I implemented static solution - a static web page.
+Here’s how it works:
- - user enters web page
+ - The user visits the webpage
- - javascript loads zip file
+ - JavaScript loads a zip file
- - javascript unpacks zip file
+ - Javascript unpacks the zip file
- - javascript reads SQLite database file
+ - Javascript reads an SQLite database file
- - javascript loads the view for the user using the database
+ - The data is displayed to the user using the information from the database.

-My summary:
+Why I Love This Static Approach:
- - I really dig the idea that I do not have to host 'the database' anywhere
- - there are no costs for hosting
+ - No Need for Database Hosting: I really enjoy the fact that I don’t have to host the database on a server.
+There are no hosting costs, no need to worry about server maintenance, and no issues with my server getting stuck.
- - there are not problems with application being stuck on my server.
-I do not have to maintain any server
- - it is really scalable.
-The data can be used by 1 and billions of user, since processing is done on client side

-Previously I have been operating using JSONs, static data.
-This is also not trivial, requires reading and processing many JSONs.

-My conclusions after switching from using JSONs to SQLite:
+ - Scalability: This setup is incredibly scalable.
+Whether one user or a billion users access the data, the processing is all done client-side, so there are no bottlenecks on my server.
+ - Simplicity: I don’t have to worry about managing a server, VPS, or handling database configuration.
+Everything works seamlessly on the user’s end.

+Before this, I had been using static JSON files.
+While this approach worked, it came with its own challenges, especially when it came to reading and processing multiple JSON files.

+## The Benefits of SQLite over JSON

+Switching from using JSON files to SQLite has been a game-changer for me.
+Here’s why:

- - the data are stored in one place, so it is easier to manage than 'x' files, with thousands of records
+ - Centralized Data Storage: With SQLite, all the data is stored in one place, making it much easier to manage than dealing with thousands of individual JSON files.
- - SQLite database allows me to define many tables, with relations between them
+ - Structured Data with Relationships: SQLite allows me to define multiple tables with relationships between them.
+This organization makes it much more efficient to work with data compared to a collection of flat JSON files.
- - table allows me to store many, many rows
- - it is really easy to obtain the data from the database.
-You have SQL statements at your disposal.
-You can really really easy filter the data
+ - Efficient Data Handling: A single SQLite database can handle many rows of data with ease.
+It’s also incredibly simple to query and filter the data using SQL, which is much faster than manually filtering JSON data.
- - SQLite has implemented algorithms for accessing the data, and those are well implemented.
-I could implement filtering for JSON data, but it most certainly would be slower if I did that manually
+ - Built-in Performance Optimizations: SQLite has well-implemented algorithms for data access.
+While I could manually implement similar functionality for JSON data, SQLite’s solution is more efficient and faster.